 Allowing kids to be involved in meal preparation is a wonderful opportunity to let them develop kitchen skills as well as spending some great quality time together.

 Oh, and it’s a basic life skill that’s necessary for survival.
+Cooking is the most important adulting skill.
 I’m going to go out on a limb here and say that teaching your children to cook is the greatest gift you can give them.

 It’s never too early or too late to start, just make sure the task is age appropriate.